 Mr. Anievas is the Senior Vice President for Operations, Chief Operations Officer, and Chief Risk Officer of the Company.
 He started working with TMC in 2009 as its Resident Mine Manager and later as its Vice President for Operations.
 He has worked with the mining industry for more than fifty (50) years, thirty-seven (37) years with Philex Mining Corporation and Philex Gold Philippines as its Vice President for Operations until his retirement in December 2002, four (4) years as a freelance mining engineer, two (2) years with Carrascal Nickel Corporation, five (5) years with TMC and currently with NAC.
-He also served the Government in the Professional Regulation Commission as a member of the Board of Examiners for Mining Engineering in 1997-2000 and was President of the Philippine Society of Mining Engineers and a Competent Person in the Copper and Gold operations.
+He also served the Government in the Professional Regulation Commission as a member of the Board of Examiners for Mining Engineering in 1997-2000 and was President of the Philippine Society of Mining Engineers in the Caraga region in 2010-2012.
+He is a Fellow of the Society of Mining Engineers and a Competent Person in the Copper and Gold operations.